 Soprano Lucy Crowe, nimble and bright, sparkled with a tinselly crinkle that may appeal more to some than others.
 Masterful in molding her lines, she especially shone as she leaned into dynamic curves.
 Often just before cresting a crescendo, her voice radiated a golden warmth that I missed elsewhere.

 Countertenor Iestyn Davies was unfortunately battling a chest infection to which he succumbed after opening night.
 (Mezzo-soprano Christine Rice replaced him on Saturday and Sunday.)
-When the staffer discreetly informed me at intermission, I could honestly claim that I did not notice anything awry.
+When a member of the administration discreetly informed me of this at intermission, I could honestly claim that I had not noticed anything awry.
 Other than a single uncharacteristically pronounced breath in the middle of an extended run, Davies effectively projected his usual dove-toned grace through Part the First and an elegantly elegiac “He was despised and rejected of men.”
 Signs of fatigue began to manifest thereafter, but he heroically soldiered through.

 Meanwhile, tenor James Gilchrist, who has performed laudably elsewhere on the cantata circuit, did not, to my knowledge, have a doctor’s note to excuse him of a strained top, faded bottom, jellied vibrato, or lagging behind the beat on numerous occasions.

 Bass-baritone Philippe Sly possesses a magnificent instrument, all the more remarkable when he charges through 16th notes like a Tommy Gun shooting cannon balls.
 Even — or especially — when stretching its upper range, he should trust in his voice’s inherent magnetism to sustain beyond stentorian strength.